Who We Are

 After a period of learning the language, doing general research, and establishing relationships with community leaders, Sy began focusing specifically on cashmere and developed education and training programs to better inform the shepherds about how to properly collect and sort their fiber by quality grades.
 The years of diligent investment among these communities have resulted in access to this high-quality raw cashmere.
 Sy and his team travel village-to-village and house-to-house purchasing cashmere that the shepherds have gently hand-combed from each goat.
 These personal transactions ensure that top quality fiber is being gathered and that the shepherds receive fair compensation for their elite fiber.

-Once gathered, the cashmere fiber is shipped to Europe where artisans clean and spin the fiber into fine knitting yarn.
-The yarn makes its final stop at Maine Dye & Textiles where it is organically dyed using environmentally-friendly, sustainable methods.
+Once gathered, the cashmere fiber is shipped to Great Britain where long-standing, small, family-owned textile processors clean and spin the fiber into fine knitting yarn.
+The yarn is dyed in Scotland using exhaustive dyes and water recycling to ensure highest environmental standards in dye and water usage.
 The final product is a yarn that is soft, warm, and beautiful, perfect for heirloom baby gifts, handmade wedding gifts, and all manner of hand-knit shawl, scarf, hat, cowl, glove, and sweater projects.

 We believe that when a business deliberately aims to benefit everyone involved that amazing things happen.
 Join us in this mission for a truly transformational experience.